 Phones with 5G support

-that was launched on August 16th.
-The phone itself does not hava 5G modem, but you can add 5G connectivity via a Moto Mod, a bulky, $350 snap-on piece that works with Verizon's 5G network only.
+The very first and actually the most affordable phone to support the new technology was the Moto Z3 that was launched on August 16th, 2019.
+The phone itself did not have a 5G modem built-in, but you could add 5G connectivity via a Moto Mod, a bulky, $350 snap-on piece that worked with Verizon's 5G network only.

 Benefits of 5G over previous technologies